Is Honey Keto Friendly?

 3. Monk Fruit

 Ground monk fruit is another top low-carb option for honey.
-It offers the sugariness you’re looking for, but it has no carbohydrates or sugar.
+It offers the sugariness you want, but it has no carbohydrates or sugar.

 The sugariness in this fruit comes from mogrosides, a unique version of glycosides that is not broken down by the body in the same way as sugar.